-Using naturally lighted spaces is a great way to achieve energy savings and earning U.S. Green Building Council (USGBC) LEED credits.
+Using naturally lighted spaces is a great way to achieve energy savings and earn U.S. Green Building Council (USGBC) LEED credits.

 In addition to saving energy, using daylighting in the form of skylights and glazed structures can contribute to increased well-being and productivity of the building inhabitants.
 The push to include effective daylighting strategies is going to continue into the future.
-At Crystal Structures we work to help architects and engineers achieve LEED credits through use of our environmentally friendly products.
-View a list of our projects that achieved LEED certification here.
+At Crystal Structures we work to help architects and engineers achieve LEED credits through the use of our environmentally friendly products.

 Achievable points include the following:

-SS Credit 7.2 (1 point)– Reduce heat islands, roof: In addition to the Heat Island effect, this credit minimizes the impact on micro-climates and habitats
+SS Credit 7.2 (1 point)– Reduce heat islands on roofs: In addition to the Heat Island effect, this credit minimizes the impact on micro-climates and habitats

 Energy and Atmosphere